 Keeps the Grandkids Around

-Ok so this isn’t the most scientific reason for providing pets for the elderly.
+Ok so this isn’t the most scientific reason for providing pets for elderly people.
 But I bet it’s a very convincing one!
 Sometimes it’s difficult to convince grandkids to go see their elderly grandparent who is not moving or talking so well.
 Lots of young people these days would rather play on their phone or computer.

 Throw in a cat or dog as incentive, and all of a sudden those same grandkids are leading the charge to go to Grandma’s house.
 Check out this video of a child playing with his Grandmother’s dog at the park.
 It has received over 18 million views so far:

-Just as there are so many benefits of pets for the elderly, many of the same benefits apply to pets for children.
+Just as there are so many benefits of pets for elderly people, many of the same benefits apply to pets for children.
 Therefore putting elderly people together with young children may have a synergistic effect on both generations.
 If nothing else, Mom or Dad will be very happy to see their grand kids.
 Even if their grand kids are mostly there to see the pet.

 Another study (sorry I cite so many studies, but I want to show the scientific backing for the benefits of pets) tested the benefits of having a resident dog vs. a visiting dog in an Alzheimer’s care unit.
 They kept track of the behavior of the residents for four weeks prior to the study, and then for four weeks with a dog living in the unit full-time.
 On the night shift there wasn’t a whole lot of difference.
 During the day, however, they noticed a significant decrease in behavioral problems.